grz0zrg/fsynth/README.md

  * Recent browser such as Chrome, Opera, Safari or Firefox (WebMIDI is still not supported by Firefox)
  * Recent medium GPU (Graphics Processing Unit), this app. was made and is used with a GeForce GTX 970
- * Recent medium multi-core CPU (a dual core should be ok with the native program), this is required for the audio synthesis part
+ * Recent medium multi-core CPU (a dual core should be ok with the native program, a beefy CPU is needed if you use more than one output channel), this is required for the audio synthesis part
- * Not necessary but a MIDI device such as a MIDI keyboard is recommended
+ * Not necessary but a MIDI device such as a MIDI keyboard and a MIDI controller is recommended

 ## The project